Machinarius/NINNES/TalkText.md

 ### C#, the Language of the Script
 The language we all know and love.
 ### BCL, the Acting Academy
-The BCL -Base Class Library- is the basic set of classes and methods that Microsoft publishes with every dotNet release.
+The Base Class Library is the basic set of classes and methods that Microsoft publishes with every dotNet release.
 This includes the built-in types like int, Integer, string, byte, Byte and methods ranging from Console.WriteLine to Task.Run and the P/Invoke infrastructure.

 Common extensions to the BCL range from essentially Win32 API wrappers like Windows Forms to wholly dotNet APIs based on Win32 calls like Windows Presentation Foundation and Windows Communication Foundation.
 ### Roslyn, Costumer Extraordinaire